Maybe, you know already about some of these, maybe others are lesser-known, or others

 will return the Beatles song ” Lucy in the Sky With Diamonds”.
 You can insert more than one asterisk in place of more than one word in your search phrase.

-.
+Advanced search.
 If you don’t remember all these operators, you can use Google’s advanced search that offers to you different searches in various combinations.

-.
+Definitions.
 If you need to get quickly a definition of a word or phrase, simply use the “define:” command.

 Example: [define: internet]